Alternative Production of GREEN HYDROGEN and SYNTHETIC FUELS

 ⇐ CO² environmental problems due to fossil fuels

-In a direct system comparison, clean hydrocarbons can be splitted into GREEN HYDROGEN and Carbon or can be converted into petrol and dieselwith the same quality and performance as petroleum distillates economically, in the short term, and at sufficient amounts only using the conversion technology.
+In a direct system comparison, clean hydrocarbons can be split into hydrogen and carbon or converted into petrol and diesel economically, at short notice and in sufficient quantities using conversion technology.
+In this way, a waste product becomes a valuable material.

 Summary

-HYDROGEN and alternative biofuels are extracted from biomass into high-quality, environmentally friendly petrol and diesel oils using the conversion method.
-The development now brought to market maturity by AGT also allows the use of CO² as a carbon carrier in the future.
+Green hydrogen and alternative biofuels can be converted from biomass into high-quality, environmentally friendly diesel oils using the conversion method.
+The development now being tested by AGT will also allow CO2 to be used as a carbon carrier in the future.

 Literature